nicocardiel/megaradrp-cookbook/_sources/datared.rst.txt

 -  An observation-result file in YAML format.

--  A requirements file in YAML format (``control.yaml``).

 -  The raw images obtained as part of the user’s observing block.

 -  The calibrations required by the recipe.

-The observation-result file and the requirements file are created by the user.
+The observation-result files are created by the user.
 This is an example of the observation result file to compute the fibers traces ``1_TraceMap.yaml`` under the subdirectory ``M15_LCB-HR-R``: